Category: Best Practices

 HTTP stands for HyperText Transfer Protocol.
 This means that the data transferred between your site and the server where your database is hosted is packaged according to certain standards.

 In HTTP, any data handled by the connection is transferred in plain text.
-This means it is displayed in words that can literally be read and abused by hackers if they access your connection.
+This means it is displayed in words that can be read and abused by hackers if they access your connection.

 In contrast, HTTPS stands for HyperText Transfer Protocol Secure.
-It’s an added layer of technology on top of your existing HTTP that basically scrambles the message.
+It’s an added layer of technology on top of your existing HTTP that scrambles the message.
 This makes sure no one can access the data while it’s in transit.

-To use the “HTTPS” protocol, your site must be protected by a SSL (Secure Sockets Layer) certificate.
+To use the “HTTPS” protocol, your site must be protected by an SSL (Secure Sockets Layer) certificate.
 This ensures the data moving between your site and the server is secured from hackers through encryption.

 When a user accesses your website, their browser will automatically check that the they’re requesting domain is correct by verifying it against the certificate.